 - Making a decision on your claim: Once you have completed and sent in all the paperwork the insurer sent you, they have only 15 days to make a decision on your claim.

 - Making final payment: If the insurance company has approved your claim and a settlement offer has been reached, the insurer has only ten days to provide final payment.

 Determining if the insurance company broke any laws should be your first step if you think the insurance company is stalling on your claim.
 If the insurer is not complying with the deadlines listed above, you must then determine if they have a legitimate reason for delaying your claim, or if they are acting in bad faith.

 Determine Why The Insurance Company Is Stalling

 After an accident, you need compensation right away to help with the medical bills, lost income, and other losses you incurred.
 When the insurance company does not pay right away, it may seem obvious to you that the insurer is stalling.
 That may be the case and if it is, the insurer is acting in bad faith, which is against the law.
 However, the insurer may have good reason to delay your claim, and it is important to know what that reason is.

 If you have submitted a claim to the insurer and believe they are stalling, contact them or have your lawyer contact them on your behalf.
 They may need additional information from you, such as medical documentation or an accident report.
 Call the insurer and ask them if there is any other information they need that can help expedite your claim.

 The other reason an insurer may deny your claim is because they believe it is fraudulent.
 Still, sometimes insurance companies make this argument even when they do not have reason to believe your claim contains fraud.
-If the insurer has told you they need to investigate your claim further based on suspicions of fraud, it is critical to work with a Georgia personal injury lawyer that will protect your rights and prove your claim so you receive the full damages you deserve.
+If the insurer has told you they need to investigate your claim further based on suspicions of fraud, it is critical to work with a lawyer that will protect your rights and prove your claim so you receive the full damages you deserve.

 What To Do When The Insurer Stalls